 It’s clear to see why the park is so popular once you’re inside.
 Rolling hills, expansive woodlands, and a meandering river have sculpted the Cuyahoga Valley over millennia in this tranquil location.
 All of this contributes to the park’s eerie tranquilly, which is remarkable given its proximity to big cities like Cleveland and Akron.
 But this has just added to its attractiveness as a haven to get away from the stresses of contemporary life for a while.

-This is all you need to know before visiting Cuyahoga Valley National Park, whether you’re traveling for a day or staying for a few days.
+This is all you need to know before visiting this National Park, whether you’re traveling for a day or staying for a few days.

 How to Get There